 Project Activities

-In this project, the research team will examine the efficacy of EMT en Español using a randomized controlled trial, with child-caregiver dyads randomized into intervention and control groups.
-Assessments of children and caregivers will be collected before the intervention begins, immediately after the intervention ends, and at 6-month and 12-month follow-up time points.
-Analyses will examine the impact of the intervention on observed vocabulary during child-caregiver interactions, standardized child expressive and receptive language assessments, parent implementation of intervention strategies with their child in natural contexts, and later school readiness outcomes, including various language skills and executive functioning.
+In this project, the research team examined the efficacy of EMT en Español using a randomized controlled trial, with child-caregiver dyads randomized into intervention and control groups.
+Assessments of children and caregivers were collected before the intervention began, immediately after the intervention ended, and at 6-month and 12-month follow-up time points.
+Analyses examined the impact of the intervention on observed vocabulary during child-caregiver interactions with caregivers and trained assessors, standardized child expressive and receptive language assessments, parent implementation of intervention strategies with their child in natural contexts and child diagnostic status at age 4 (DLD vs not DLD).

 Structured Abstract